porchlogic/porchLogic/README.md

 ### Win + Mac + Linux desktop app
 full-featured personal web navigator.
 Works with user accounts.

-porchLogic is using SourceCred to analyze the graph of contributions to this project:

 ### current scores
+porchLogic is using SourceCred to analyze the graph of contributions to this project

 ```
 PL : 21281